blog-banner

 Inventory management on Black Friday: Challenges and solutions

-Black Friday and Cyber Monday are like the Superbowl for retailers.
-Instead of point spreads, though, e-commerce companies are betting on peak sales numbers.
+Every season, Black Friday and Cyber Monday are like the Superbowl for retailers and 2024 will be no different.
+Instead of point spreads, e-commerce companies are betting on peak sales numbers with many retailers reporting that 30% of their yearly sales will come from this time of year.

-On every day but particularly on Black Friday, backend inventory systems have to deliver on four fundamental things:
+On every day but particularly on Black Friday, backend inventory systems have to deliver on four fundamental requirements:

 Inventory management systems must be able to meet the increased flood of both reads and writes that will come in over the Black Friday period, as shoppers view items, add them to carts, and purchase them.